GracesGames/GracesGames.github.io/_posts/2017-07-23-Co-operation-Co-dependent.markdown

 ##### Motivation

-After developing two games that could not be released due to copyright laws (ripped assets), it was time to create an game from idea to release.
+After developing two games that could not be released due to copyright laws (ripped assets), it was time to create a game from idea to release.
-My favorite game type are co-operative games, since they allow players to achieve a common goal.
+My favorite games are co-operative games, since they allow players to achieve a common goal.
 By playing together, the fun is greater than the sum of its parts.
-This motivated me to create a game in which the players are co-dependent.
+This pushed me to create a game in which the players are co-dependent.

 ##### Gameplay